DilshaUdayanP/FS-02/JS/Test/Drawing App JavaScript/readme.md

 A straightforward paint web application to learn some JavaScript.

 # Features
-Shapes: Rectangle, Oval, Circle, Line, Free pen
+Shapes: Rectangle, Triangle, Circle, Line, Free pen

 # Drawing Suggestions (HTML, CSS, javascript)
 A simple page that helps you draw something with random suggestions